 - Approval-form literature is prepared by the World Board and is distributed for a period of time, considering translations, determined by the World Board of not less than one hundred fifty (150) days.
-The length of this approval period is determined by the World Board based on the needs of the fellowship and the piece being considered for approval.
-The approval form of book length pieces will be available for one year prior to the conference where it is being considered. - 2.
+The length of this approval period is determined by the World Board based on the needs of the fellowship and the piece being considered for approval. - 2.
 Approval-form literature should not be read during NA meetings, although it may be sold and made available to members at NA meetings.